 The liver must be one of the hardest working organs in the human body.
 It filters toxins thus detoxing the body, breaks down carbohydrates, makes glucose, produces thyroid t4 hormone, stores nutrients, makes bile.
 Whew!
 Those are hefty responsibilities.

 When the liver falters, disease quickly sets in: liver disease, metabolic disease, type 2 diabetes, etc. Also the seasonal flus and colds take a hold in bodies with stressed and diseased livers.
 Provide good nutrients to the body and the liver will mostly take care of itself.
 Diet is one of the most important actions needed to maintain a healthy liver.
 I personally do a “liver refreshing” once every year or two to help keep the liver running smoothly.
 It works.

 I have provided below guidelines for how to maintain a healthy liver.
 Remember, I use or have used everything I list below.
 In addition to the suggestions below, please refer back to my earlier blogs about health, raising frequency, physical health, etc. as they will give even more ideas.
 Remember that this is not medical advice.
 If you have medical questions always contact your health care provider.
-For any questions, please feel free to reach me at: [email protected]
+For any questions, please feel free to reach me using our contact form.

 I broke the list into categories for ease of use: